Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

 **Evaluating The Average Suppot Model's Accuracy**

 Overall, my model was quite accurate on the national level, with my model's predictions for Trump and Biden's two-party popular vote shares (47.9% and 52.1%, respectively) being extremely close to Trump and Biden's actual two-party popular vote shares (48% and 52%, respectively).
 My model also performed relatively well on the state level, although not to the same degree as my national level predictions.
 For instance, my model's predicted electoral vote tally for each candidate (219 and 319 for Trump and Biden, respectively) was not far off from the actual electoral vote tally for Trump and Biden (232 and 306, respectively).
 My model's incorrect prediction of a Trump win in Georgia, and a Biden win in Florida accounts for such deviation in electoral vote tally's.
-The graphs below summarize the distribution of the state-level two-party popular vote share error for both candidates.
+The graphs below summarize the distribution of the state-level two-party popular vote share errors for both candidates.

 Trump's State-Level Two-Party Popular Vote Error   |  Biden's State-Level Two-Party Popular Vote Error :-------------------------:|:-------------------------:
 ![](Reflection4.png)|![](Reflection5.png)

 These graphs illustrate that my average support model underestimated Trump's two-party popular vote share and overestimated Biden's two-party popular vote share in the majority of states.
 This led my model's state-level predictions to be associated with an RMSE value of 5.64.
-Of course, my model's prediction error varied across each state.
+Of course, my model's prediction error varied between each state.
 The map below illustrates the absolute error margin of my model's predictions for Trump in each state:

 | Abolsute Error Margin Map for the Average Support Model |
 |:-:|